Lightstreamer/Lightstreamer-kafka-connector/README.md

 ![Quickstart Diagram](pictures/quickstart-diagram.png)

-The diagram above illustrates how in this setup, a stream of simulated market events is channeled from Kafka to the web client via Lightstreamer Kafka Connector.
+The diagram above illustrates how, in this setup, a stream of simulated market events is channeled from Kafka to the web client via Lightstreamer Kafka Connector.

 To provide a complete stack, the app is based on _Docker Compose_.
 The [Docker Compose file](examples/quickstart/docker-compose.yml) comprises the following services: